seanox/aspect-js/README.md

 BF: Composite: Correction in the use of attributes
 BF: Composite Expression Language: Line breaks in the expressions are supported
 BF: Composite: Correction for a URL without a file
+BF: DataSource: Correction for a URL without a file
+BF: MVC SiteMap: Correction of the method customize when using variable paths
 BF: Review: Correction/optimization JavaScript (no functional change)
-BF: MVC SiteMap: Correction of the method customize when using variable paths
-BF: DataSource: Correction for a URL without a file
 BF: Test: Correction in determining the browser engine for WebKit and Blink
-CR: Test: Integration of a web server
-CR: Test: Removal of the Edge engine after switching to Chromium
-CR: Test: Removal of the distinction between macOS and iOS
 CR: Composite Expression Language: Added keywords eeq (===), nee (!==)
 CR: Composite: Added attribute strict for loading of modules/composites
 CR: Extension Namespace: Added method create
 CR: Extension: Added method window.location.combine to combine paths
+CR: License: Changed to Apache License Version 2.0
+CR: Test: Integration of a web server
+CR: Test: Removal of the Edge engine after switching to Chromium
+CR: Test: Removal of the distinction between macOS and iOS

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)